CityOfBoston/patterns/components/web-components/map/README.md

 **address-search-placeholder**: String to use as the placeholder in the address search box (if visible).
 Defaults to “Search for an address…”

+**address-search-popup-layer-uid**: If provided, clicking on the search result markers from an address search will open this layer’s popup.
+If there’s only one search result, the popup will be opened automatically.

 **basemap-url**: URL for an ArcGIS tiled layer basemap.
 Default to our custom City of Boston basemap, layered over a generic Esri basemap.